 NO!
 College is actually a perfect time to start building up your credit score.
 Because you’re likely not making many large purchases, making smaller purchases and frequently paying the charges off is a great way to establish credit.
 Remember – your credit score follows you through your entire life, so you want to have a good foundation.

 There are lots of options when it comes to picking a credit card.
 Consider your normal spending habits as well as what types of rewards you may be interested in.
 If you love to travel, look into cards that will earn mileage over time.
 If you want to simply earn cash back, there are cards for that too!
 Look on your bank’s website for their options, but don’t limit yourself to just one website.
+Websites like nerdwallet.com will show you the cards best for you based on your credit and what you want from a card.
 Do your research!

 Your current credit score will also determine which card you are eligible for.
 If you don’t have any credit, that’s okay.
 There are credit cards to help build credit from the ground up.
 If you’re worried about your credit score and your parent(s) are willing to be an authorized user, you can continue to build credit but the responsibility for late payments would fall on the parent(s).

 Larger companies like Mastercard or VISA generally have lower interest rates than in-store cards or rewards cards.
 However, if you pay back the full amount due each month, you won’t have to worry about high rates.

 When you apply for a credit card, it’s like signing a contract.
 It’s extremely important to read ALL of the fine print before you sign up.

 Here are a few things to consider before you make a decision: